 Posted on October 17, 2016 by Joe Fuld

 Stefan is a political consultant, campaign pollster the founder and president of Lincoln Park Strategies.
 With over a decade of experience in market research, working with clients at all levels of politics, as well as the non-profit and corporate world, Stefan’s expertise on positioning his clients to succeed across all demographic and ideological groups serves as the hallmark of his work.

 Posted on September 29, 2016 by Joe Fuld

-Political Consulting Firms for Democrats: The Insiders Guide to hiring a Local or DC Based Campaign Consultant
+The Insider's Guide to Hiring a Local or DC Based Campaign Consultant

 Picking top Democratic political consulting firms or any political consulting firm is not an easy decision.
 Having been through this process on both’ sides of the table it is clear that many folks who make this decision don’t really take the time to decide what they are looking for ahead of time.

 In the end, some folks are hiring based on solving a campaign problem, and will do focused outreach but often it seems folks are looking for a drinking buddy, not a strategic consultant.
 Hiring the right consultants cannot guarantee you a win but the wrong ones can guarantee you a loss.
 Although many folks think political consultants are only focused on mass media (television, mail and digital), political consulting has a lot of specialties.
 Campaign consultants are located in Washington DC as well as across the country.
 Campaign consultants provide services for anything a campaign may need including fundraising, opposition research, public opinion polling, field, and compliance.
 With the wide variety of campaign strategists and campaign firms out there, our first piece of advice is to take your time.Posted on August 18, 2016 by Joe Fuld

 Seven questions with "The Campaign Doctor" Craig Varoga